-Born in South Africa on the 24th of June 1981, Post-Apartheid South African artist is a descendant of the renowned 19th Century English painter John Thomas Baines.
+Born in South Africa on the 24th of June 1981, He is a South African artist and a descendant of the renowned 19th Century English painter John Thomas Baines.

 In his own words, “What drives me is the process, the creating, and the creation itself is just another stop on the way.
 His paintings are expressed using a diverse range of tools and mediums including paint, cloth, encaustic wax, hair, glues and collage.
 His other projects include taxidermy and sculpture.